Superprof has concocted a history course and small decryption of these writing systems.

 A phonetic correspondence table makes it possible to pronounce the 26 letters of the English language in Japanese.
-You will certainly encounter romaji during your Japanese classes.
+You will certainly encounter romaji during your Japanese classes near me.

 If you speak the English language, learning the basics of Japanese writing will require more time because you will have to learn different characters specific to the Japanese language.

 However, it is worth taking the time to do this.
 Although it sounds great for English speakers, there are problems with romaji.
 What's more, when you go to Japan you will need to be able to read the kanji characters.